 When choosing your hospital nursing bra, make sure it is:

-Easy to put on
+- Easy to put on

-Easy to breastfeed in
+- Easy to breastfeed in

-These are my recommendations for the best nursing bras to bring with you to hospital:
+This is one of the best nursing bras to bring with you to hospital:

 When choosing nursing bras for this phase of your mom-life, make sure they are: